girlscript/winter-of-contributing/Rust/3.Quintessential Guessing game in Rust/game.md

    - The last part is used to take the input from `stdin` and `expect` is there to handle error cases if and when they occur .

+- The Last part with the `match` :